ChrstphrHll/npc_gen/students/Lea Nuvian.md

 ---
 # Lea Nuvian
 ### Description
-- Triton Rouge from Whyndiem
+- Triton Rouge from Qualnis
 - 1st year Protection student in Alderden
 - short wavy dark red hair that's wild, Blue eyes, and Pale Blue skin
 - Is Ascetic and Disputatious, and has Cruelty as their ideal
+- Speaks in a light, direct, sustained manner

 ### Notes